solidjs/solid/documentation/signals.md

   return s;
 }
 ```
-Solid comes with a from operator that automatically handles creating Signals from functions, promises, and observables.
+Solid comes with a from operator that automatically handles creating Signals from Promises, and Observables.

 ### Computation